davewsmith/play/flask-tutorial/README.md

 Stepping through
 https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world
+as an excuse to check out some aread of Flask that I haven't used yet.
-making a few changes as I go, and taking these notes.
+Making a few changes as I go, and taking these notes.

+## Step I notes

 The tutorial suggests starting with

     $ python3 -m venv venv

-but on Ubuntu 14.04
+but on Ubuntu 14.04, I get

     The virtual environment was not created successfully because ensurepip is not available.
 On Debian/Ubuntu systems, you need to install the python3-venv